L3-iGrant/passwordless-login-playground/docs/DEVELOPER.md

 The authentication flow uses OpenID Connect with Keycloak and EUDI Wallets:

 1. **User Initiates Login**: User clicks the "Sign with EUDI Wallet" button on the login page
-2. **Keycloak Redirect**: The application redirects to Keycloak with the OIDC identity provider hint
+2. **Keycloak Redirect**: The application redirects to the configured Keycloak Client with the OIDC identity provider hint
 3. **EUDI Wallet Authentication**: Keycloak initiates the EUDI Wallet authentication flow
 4. **Credential Verification**: The user presents their digital credentials from their wallet
 5. **Authentication Completion**: Upon successful verification, Keycloak issues a token